 What to bring the day of the exam: You photo ID, please know your Saddleback College e-mail address and password.
 Make sure you have an account with ATI Testing, if not please create one here.

-Special testing accommodations (DSPS): For those with special accommodations, you will need to provide documentation to the Health Science Division office from DSPS 2 weeks prior to the test date.
-Please contact the DSPS office for more information (949) 582) 4885.
+Special testing accommodations (DSPS): After you have reserved a spot for those with special accommodations, you will need to provide documentation to the Health Science Division office from the DSPS 2 weeks prior to the test date.
+Please contact the Disabled Students Programs *office for more information (949) 582-4885.

 RN Information Session (No reservation necessary)